 - Strive for emotional neutrality; being reactive toward others will prevent a creator from actively listening and truly understanding another’s perspective

 - Do not to take the critique personally; remember, the submission is under critique—including its merits and demerits; the creator is not under critique; this point is especially important if the critique submission comes from a personal place, such as the case of a memoir or a long-standing project

 - Do not rationalize, defend, or lecture, especially not at length

-- Please be respectful toward all opinions offered, especially those you don’t agree with
+- Please be respectful toward all opinions offered, especially those that you don’t agree with

 In order to receive the most from a critique, a submitting creator should be proactive, active, and reflective.

 - Proactive—The creator should request specific feedback.
-For example: “Are the colors in my painting visually harmonious?”
-“Does this short story scene elicit an emotional reaction?”
+For example: “Does this short story scene elicit an emotional reaction?”
 “Is my theme satisfying?”
 A creator has two chances to request proactive feedback: